soDLA-publishment/soDLA/docs/register_configurations.md

 format: Cat("b0".asUInt(15.W), io.consumer, "b0".asUInt(15.W), io.producer)

-default value: consumer is initially 0,
+default value: consumer is initially 0, producer is initially 0.

-Pointer for CSB master and data path to access groups. consumer means the consumer pointer, register
+Pointer for CSB master and data path to access groups. consumer means the which dual register is consuming the data returned from data processor, pointer is a 1-bit tag, for selecting which dual register.

 #### D_OP_ENABLE

 address: 0xa008

+format: internal logic, unreadable

 Set it to 1 to kick off operation for current register group.

 #### D_DATA_CUBE_WIDTH

 address: 0xa00c

+format: Cat("b0".asUInt(19.W), io.field.width_a[12:0])

+default value: 0

 Input cube’s width, in the example, width after convolution is still 1, so set it to zero.